HomeSite Map

 Evidence suggests that The Beatles added “Till There Was You” to their repertoire sometime in early 1961 during their extensive recidency at the Cavern Club.
 Paul would humorously introduce the song as by "Peggy Leg" while John poked fun at him on stage for singing such an unconventional song, at times announcing the song as being from the musical "The Muscle Man," something Paul took in stride knowing it was all part of the act.
 “We were now playing better places,” McCartney explained, saying that they could now “pull out ‘Till There Was You’ or A Taste Of Honey – the more cabaret things” at these slightly higher paying gigs.
 Songs like these “showed that we weren’t just another rock’n’roll group,” says McCartney.

 The Beatles continued to perform the song at their Cavern Club dates as well as their other daily bookings throughout 1962 and 1963.
-“The Beatles Christmas Show,” the British stage production conceived by Epstein, included the song in each of its 16 nights which ran from December 24th, 1963 through January 11th, 1964.
+“The Beatles Christmas Show,” the British stage production conceived by Brian Epstein, included the song in each of its 16 nights which ran from December 24th, 1963 through January 11th, 1964.

 The song continued through a lot of 1964 as well, including their first US concerts at the Washington Coliseum and Carnegie Hall in February.
 Their world tour, which started on June 4th, started out with “Till There Was You” in their set list.
 It was during this tour that they retired the song for good, June 17th in Melbourne, Australia being the last reported time the song was played by The Beatles.